 Without its passenger's seat, the vehicle becomes a ONE RIDER vehicle (1-UP model) and NO PAS-SENGER must be allowed on vehicle.
-NEVER carry passenger on the storage compartment.

 Passenger's Seat Removal

 1. To unlock latch, pull the passenger's seat latch lever toward the front of the seat.